IBM-Cloud/ansible-collection-ibm/docs/ibm_pi_workspace.rst

     (Required for new resource) Target location or environment to create the resource instance.

+  pi_name (True, str, None)
+    (Required for new resource) A descriptive name used to identify the workspace.

+  pi_plan (False, str, public)
+    Plan associated with the offering; Valid values are public or private.

   pi_resource_group_id (True, str, None)
     (Required for new resource) The ID of the resource group where you want to create the workspace.
 You can retrieve the value from data source ibm_resource_group.

-  pi_plan (True, str, None)
-    (Required for new resource) Plan associated with the offering; Valid values are public or private.

-  pi_name (True, str, None)
-    (Required for new resource) A descriptive name used to identify the workspace.
+  pi_user_tags (False, list, None)
+    List of user tags attached to the resource.

   id (False, str, None)